reactive-graph/reactive-graph/docs/inexor-rgf/src/Configuration_HTTP_GraphQL_Server.md

 workers = 16
 ```

-## Web resource provider which is the base
+## Default web resource provider

-Plugins can provide web resources using a web resource provider.
-The URLs are prefixed with the name
+Plugins can provide web resources using a [WebResourceProvider](./Plugin_System_Web_Resource_Provider.md).
-of the web resource provider.
-For example, the plugin `binary` provides a `WebResourceProvider` with
+The URLs are prefixed with the base path of the web resource provider.
+For example, the plugin
-the base path `binary`.
-Therefore, the URL starts with `http(s)://hostname:31415/binary/`.
+`binary` provides a `WebResourceProvider` with the base path `binary`.
+Therefore, the URL starts
+with `http(s)://hostname:31415/binary/`.

 The `default_base_path` defines which web resource provider is the default by its base path.
 This
 means that the URL `https://hostname:31415/entities/uuid/property_name` will be handled by the